vovanmix/react-starter/readme.md

 a new background color to the css, it will appear in browser in a couple of seconds, and all previously entered data like filled in forms, opened popups, scroll, will be preserved.

-The same for JS, new code will come into the effect right away withoud loosing any data.
+The same for JS, new code will come into the effect right away without loosing any data.

 ### Bootstrap and font awesome
 Bootstrap and Font Awesome are already installed and included in the main less file.